 This game was our first playoff game after our first round bye.
 This was my first broadcast I performed solo in my career on RSN.
 I was very proud of the way it sounded, and the flow of the broadcast was exceptional.
 Our head producer Patrick Carlson does an amazing job with the behind the scenes and the graphics.

 This was my favorite boys basketball broadcast of the year.
 Our senior center Daniel Carr had a sensational game as usual, and put up monster numbers.
 Broadcasting boys basketball is a favorite of mine, so you will be able to hear my passion for the sport throughout the broadcast.
 This broadcast was performed with my exceptional announcing partner and color commentator Jake Stuart.

 This was a broadcast I announced right after playing in one of my own soccer games at RJ.
 I competed on the JV team this year so I immediately went from player mode to commentator mode in a blink of an eye.
-I love commentating soccer, not only is it very fast paced, the talent level of Colorado soccer is impeccable.
+I love commentating soccer, not only is it very fast paced, but the talent level of Colorado soccer is impeccable.
 The pregame show was one of my favorite parts of the broadcast.